Ashe (singer): 2024–2025: Willson, The Dream, and The Girl of Your Dreams

-On June 21, 2024, she gave her first live performance in over a year when she performed "Moral of the Story" with Niall Horan during his Saratoga Springs show on his tour, The Show: Live on Tour.
-On June 27, 2024, she announced her third album, and first independent album, titled Willson, would be released on September 6, 2024.
-The lead single from the album, "Running Out of Time", was released on June 28, 2024.
-She announced her first tour in three years, titled the "Trilogy Tour" in support of her first three studio albums.
-In February 2025, she was announced as the opener for the Oceania leg for Gracie Abrams' The Secret of Us Tour.
+On June 21, 2024, Ashe gave her first live performance in over a year when she performed "Moral of the Story" with Irish singer Niall Horan during his Saratoga Springs show on his tour, The Show: Live on Tour.
+On June 27, she announced her third studio album and first independent album, titled Willson.
+Its lead single, "Running Out of Time", was released a day after of the album's announcement.
+The album was released on September 6 and failed to enter the US Billboard 200.
+She also announced her first tour in three years, titled the Trilogy Tour, in support of her three studio albums.
+In January and February 2025, she supported American singers Kelsea Ballerini and Gracie Abrams's tour, Live on Tour and The Secret of Us Tour, respectively.

-Ashe and Finneas O'Connell created the band, "The Favors", and released their debut single "The Little Mess You Made" on June 7, 2025.
-The band's debut album, The Dream, followed on September 19, 2025.
+Ashe and Finneas O'Connell created a band, The Favors, and released their debut single "The Little Mess You Made" on June 7, 2025.
+Their debut studio album, The Dream, followed on September 19.
+It peaked at numbers 174 and 42 on the US Billboard 200 and Top Rock & Alternative Albums chart, respectively.
+The album also charted the top 50 in Belgium, the Netherlands, and Scotland.
+The pair performed its accompanying tour, An Evening with the Favors, from September 18 at Hollywood Forever Cemetery in Los Angeles, concluding on October 3 – 10 at Austic City Limits Music Festival in Austin.
+That year, Ashe also joined Finneas's publishing company Doomsday, run by Universal Music Publishing Group.

-Influences
+In August 2026, Ashe announced her next album, The Girl of Your Dreams, was scheduled for release October 16, 2026.
+The first single released was "Stop the Wedding!"

+Artistry

-Ashe says that jazz music, Diane Keaton, and Carole King are major influences and inspirations to her own music.
-Ashe put an "e" on her stagename to pay homage to Carole King.
-Artists she admires are Stevie Nicks, Carole King, John Mayer, Justin Vernon and Bon Iver.
+Ashe stated that jazz music, American actress Diane Keaton, and American songwriter Carole King are major influences as well as inspirations to her own music; Ashe put an "e" on her stagename to pay homage to King.
+Other artists that she admires are Stevie Nicks, John Mayer, and Olivia Rodrigo.

+Ashe is a pop, indie folk, indie pop, and alternative pop singer that incorporates indie and folk pop sounds.
+According to the description of Ashe's debut album Ashlyn, its sounds balance between pop and alternative music.
+Her second album Rae combines elements of electro-pop and indie folk; she adopts those genres in its track "Shower with My Clothes On", while the another track "Another Man's Jeans" features 1970s folk-pop and rock sounds.

 Personal life

 Ashe was previously married and divorced.
-She got engaged to musician John Canada in July 2024.
+She got engaged to musician John Canada in July 2024, and they married in October 2025.
 Her brother, Ryne, died of an overdose in 2020.
-She had dedicated songs such as "Ryne's Song," which also includes a voicemail he left her, and "Love Is Letting Go" to him.
+She had dedicated songs such as "Ryne's Song", which also includes a voicemail he left her, and "Love Is Letting Go" to him.